 Kauaʻi’s endangered seabirds face a number of threats, including introduced predators, loss of breeding habitat, habitat modification from invasive plants or introduced ungulates, light attraction and collision with powerlines.
 These are leading to the catastrophic declines we are currently seeing today.
 So what can be done about this?
 There are a number of large-scale measures now underway through organizations such as the Kauaʻi Endangered Seabird Recovery Project, but there are also many ways that you yourself can help too.

-During the fledging season (which spans late September to early December), newly fledged birds are attracted to artificial light sources.
+During the fledging season (which spans mid September to mid December), newly fledged birds are attracted to artificial light sources.
 This issue is particularly exacerbated during periods when the nights are dark (i.e. when there is a new moon, or heavy cloud cover).
 Turning unnecessary lights out during this period, using lower intensity light bulbs and shielding outside lights so that light shines downward instead of into the sky are all simple ways of reducing this impact.
 And it saves money too!

 Keep cats indoors